primary goal of this project is to produce detailed geologic maps

 snowfields (yes, it snows on Mauna Loa!).
 Familiarity with GIS, computer

-spreadsheets, word processing, and a good work ethic is desired.
+spreadsheets, word processing, and a good work ethic is necessary.

 Applicants should demonstrate good written, communication, and documentation skills.
 The ability to work with minimal supervision preferred.
-Applicants currently working toward a Bachelor's degree or higher in geology or physical volcanology are strongly desired.
+Applicants currently who have a Bachelor's degree or are working towards a higher degree in geology or physical volcanology are strongly desired.